 In contrast to the on-going, artificially synchronised visuotactile feedback required by the RHI, the ReHI relies on exploiting the same bottom-up multisensory integration processes by introducing a temporal mismatch to disrupt body ownership.
 In addition to the aforementioned conceptual advantages, this has a number of practical advantages.
 One, the sensation of the mismatch is immediate.
-Unlike the RHI, which relies on continued synchronous feedback from two distinct, visuotactile sources and has reported onset times between 10-50 seconds (H. H. Ehrsson, 2004; Kalckert & Ehrsson, 2017) the ReHI relies on a hard-coded temporal mismatch from a single source.
+Unlike the RHI, which relies on continued synchronous feedback from two distinct, visuotactile sources and has reported onset times between 10-50 seconds (Ehrsson, 2004; Kalckert and Ehrsson, 2017) the ReHI relies on a hard-coded temporal mismatch from a single source.
 Two, the multisensory mismatch is unresolvable, making the illusion very stable.
 Participants feel the touch on the back of their hand before receiving visual feedback.
-As the position of the subsequent touchlocation is unpredictable, there cannot be an adaptation to the conflicting sensory information.
+As the position of the subsequent touch-location is unpredictable, there cannot be an adaptation to the conflicting sensory information.
 Three, the mismatch is purely temporal.
-Whereas inadvertent spatiotemporal incongruences occur in both synchronous and asynchronous conditions in the RHI, only a single hand is stimulated in the ReHI.
+Whereas inadvertent spatiotemporal incongruencies occur in both synchronous and asynchronous conditions in the RHI (and to a lesser extent in Gentile et al., 2013), only a single hand is stimulated in the ReHI.
 Four, and continuing this point, the control condition is very accurate, as the perceived location of the touch exactly corresponds to the seen location.
 The technical setup precludes an unwanted (spatial) mismatch, apart from the intrinsic (temporal) delay.
-Finally, the setup is portable and easily implemented, making it a promising tool for clinical studies and potential outpatient treatment.
-The paradigm relies on a simple (video) buffer, making it adaptable to a range of mobile devices and commercially available research platforms.